 - The tréma, or diaeresis: only on the letters ï and occasionally ë.
 It shows that a vowel is pronounced separately in a double-vowel group: Noël (noh-elle) or maïs (mah-ees).

 When you learn French, remembering what these little strokes are for will help you pronounce French nouns and French verbs correctly.

 These sounds are both the most iconic in the French language and the easiest to mispronounce when you are a beginner French student.
 When pronouncing nasal vowels, try to make the sound, not so much in your throat as in your nose.
-To practise, try closing your mouth and speaking though your nose.
-It won’t get you the exact sound yet, but will help you practise that nasal component and get a feel for it before your next French classes.
+To practice, try closing your mouth and speaking through your nose.
+It won’t get you the exact sound yet but will help you practice that nasal component and get a feel for it before your next French classes.
 The basic French nasal sounds are:

 - On: say an O through your nose; the n is a silent letter and only there to show it is a nasal.